WXJDI/donation-system-java-swing/README.md

 - **Association Dashboard** <br>
   ![Association Dashboard](screenshots/association-dashboard.avif)

+## Project Report

+This project was created as part of our coursework at L'institut supérieur d'informatique (ISI Ariana) by myself and my partner Wajdi.
+You can view the full project report here: [Project Report](https://docs.google.com/document/d/1jTIKGPCk7zFJRlhYqlZAtrCGzYiZfsAS3IcBJLnfScE/edit?tab=t.0)

 ## Contributions
 Contributions are welcome!
 Feel free to fork this repository and submit pull requests with improvements or fixes.